 I dedicate to you this little volume.
-The sketch it contains was written some fourteen years ago, when you were a clerk in my office, and although it was published at the time in the "New World," then edited by our mutual friend, Park Benjamin, Esq., I did not suppose it would ever be presented in a more durable form.
-But as you retained a copy, took it with you on your various pilgrimages, and during the Christmas season read it to strangers even at the antipodes, it seems to be yours more than mine, and I thus bestow it upon you.
-Mr. Edward S. Hall has made the book valuable by the admirable illustrations with which he has adorned it, and the friends for circulation amongst whom exclusively it is designed, may possibly derive gratification from having this frail memorial of him who with affection and esteem subscribes himself
+The sketch it contains was written some fourteen years ago, when you were a clerk in my office, and I did not suppose it would ever be presented in a more durable form.
+But as you retained a copy, took it with you on your various pilgrimages, and during the Christmas season read it to strangers even at the Antipodes, it seems to be yours more than mine, and I thus bestow it upon you.
+Mr. Edward S. Hall has made the book valuable by the admirable illustrations with which he has adorned it, and there may be some who will possibly derive gratification from having this frail memorial of him who, with affection and esteem, subscribes himself